AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 Plastic beakers with 420 microliters of PACl was mixed with 400 milliliters of red dye in 400 mL of water.
 The solution was stirred using a stir bar for 15 minutes before leaving the solution to settle.

-This was compared to a solution of bound red dye with PACl directly from the experimental apparatus after flocculation.
+This was compared to a solution of red dye-PACl flocs collected directly from the experimental apparatus after flocculation.
 The flocculator was run at a system concentration of 40 mg/mL of PACl, which was mixed with red dye.
 The solution after flocculation was added to a beaker initially containing 200 milliliters of water to simulate conditions in the sedimentation tank.
 The flocculation solution was added to the beaker it was roughly the same color as the first independently created solution.
 The solution was not stirred and was allowed to settle directly after the addition of flocs.

 ## Results and Analysis
 ### Determining the Effectiveness of New System
 #### Determining Coagulant Flow Rate
 The flow rate of PACl was determined to have a linear relationship with the height differential between the fluoride constant head tank and the PACl constant head tank by the [Fluoride Gravity Fall 2018 team](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md#measuring-coagulant-flow-rate).

 It was hypothesized that the decoupled PACl system would exhibit the same linear relationship with the change in height.
 The flow rate of the coagulant was determined by measuring the change in mass of the PACl stock tank over a period of time.
+The change in mass was measured from a balance connected to ProCoda.
 This was then converted to volumetric flow rate.
-The balance was connected to ProCoDa to measure the change in mass.
+The relationship between flow rate and height was determined in Figure 7.

 <img src="PACl vs height.PNG">

 **Figure 7:** The flow rate of the PACl system was plotted against the change in height between the fluoride constant head tank and the PACl constant head tank.
-The data exhibits a strong positive correlation, indicating a direct relationship between flow rate and change in height. **[Refer to your figure in the body of this section so that if someone is skimming through your report, they can easily pinpoint which figure goes with what information.]**
+The data exhibits a strong positive correlation, indicating a direct relationship between flow rate and change in height. **RESOLVED: [Refer to your figure in the body of this section so that if someone is skimming through your report, they can easily pinpoint which figure goes with what information.]**

 The strong correlation implies that the relationship in the decoupled system operates in the same manner as the previously linked system with the IV drip chamber.